Top

 Gastrointestinal Doctors in Macomb, IL

 At McDonough District Hospital, we have comprehensive healthcare offerings, so there is no need to travel for the best care.
-Our board-certified gastroenterologist, also called a gastrointestinal (GI) doctor, treats conditions that affect the digestive system.
+Our board-certified gastroenterologist, also called a gastrointestinal (GI) doctor, and nurse practitioner treat conditions that affect the digestive system.
 Some of the organs and structures that make up the GI tract are mouth through the anus and the esophagus, stomach, and portions of the intestines and bowels.

 GI Conditions We Treat